 Files are the most important resource to distribute to hosts.
-When Electric Make starts, it is given a directory (or list of directories) called EMAKE\ROOT.
+When Electric Make starts, it is given a directory (or list of directories) called EMAKE_ROOT.
 All files in eMake root(s) are automatically mirrored on cluster hosts for the build duration.
-This powerful feature means you do not need to configure file sharing between the build system and the cluster-simply specify the EMAKE\ROOT and the hosts can access files on the host build system.
+This powerful feature means you do not need to configure file sharing between the build system and the cluster-simply specify the EMAKE_ROOT and the hosts can access files on the host build system.

 Almost any file visible to the host build system can be mirrored to the cluster-regardless of how the host system accesses that file (local disk, network mount, and so on).
 Both sources and tools can be mirrored, but there are important flexibility/performance "trade-offs" to consider when you include tools in the eMake root.
-See "Configuring Your Build" on page 2-2.
+See Configuring Your Build.